term7/RaspberryPi-USB-Privacy-Gadget/README.md

     fallback-enabled: yes' | sudo tee /etc/unbound/unbound.conf.d/local-zones.conf > /dev/null
 ```

-This configuration is particularly useful for the following reasons:<br>
+This configuration is particularly useful for the following reasons:

 *AdGuardHome* will be able to log client hostnames (if provided by the client).
 This allows us to see which client is connecting to which domain in the query log.<br>
 Later in this guide, we will configure an *Nginx Reverse Proxy* to serve the *AdGuardHome* web interface.
 Having local hostname resolution ensures that the web interface can be accessed reliably via a local domain name instead of an IP address: